Liam Cunningham (politician)

 Liam Cunningham (25 January 1915 – 29 February 1976) was an Irish Fianna Fáil politician.
 He was born in County Donegal in 1915.
 A qualified national school teacher, Cunningham was first elected to Dáil Éireann as a Fianna Fáil Teachta Dála (TD) for the Donegal East constituency at the 1951 general election.
-At the time the senior Fianna Fáil TD was Neil Blaney who would subsequently become a Government Minister.
-From 1961 onwards, he was elected for the Donegal North-East constituency.
+At the time the senior Fianna Fáil TD was Neil Blaney who became a government minister in 1957.
+From 1961 onwards, after constituency boundary changes, Cunningham and Blaney were elected for Donegal North-East.

 After the events of the Arms Crisis Blaney was sacked as Minister for Agriculture by the Taoiseach Jack Lynch.
-In the resulting reshuffle Cunningham was appointed Parliamentary Secretary to the Minister for Local Government on 9 May 1970.
+In the resulting reshuffle, Cunningham was appointed Parliamentary Secretary to the Minister for Local Government on 9 May 1970.
 This was something of a surprise at the time and was attributed to an attempt by the party leadership to pressurise Blaney within the Donegal North-East constituency.
-Cunningham remained a Parliamentary Secretary until Fianna Fáil lost power at the 1973 general election.
+Cunningham remained a Parliamentary Secretary until Fianna Fáil lost office after the 1973 general election.

-When Blaney launched the Independent Fianna Fáil organisation, most of the Fianna Fáil public representatives in the area joined the new organisation.
-Cunningham remained loyal, however, and was comfortably re-elected at the 1973 general election.
+When Blaney launched Independent Fianna Fáil, most of the Fianna Fáil public representatives in the area joined the new organisation.
+Cunningham remained with Fianna Fáil and was comfortably re-elected at the 1973 general election.
 He remained a TD until his death on 29 February 1976.
-In a considerable political shock the resulting by-election was won by Paddy Keaveney of Independent Fianna Fáil.
+The resulting by-election was won by Paddy Keaveney of Independent Fianna Fáil.